SKCraft/Launcher/README.md

 If you are on Windows:

 	gradlew clean build

-Once compiled, look for the "-all" .jar files in the following folders:

-* `launcher/build/libs/` - The main launcher
-* `launcher-builder/build/libs/` - Command line app to build modpacks

 If you wish to import the project into an IDE, you must add support for Project Lombok (IntelliJ IDEA users: also enable annotation processing in compiler settings).